josep-pujol/fsfd-tasking/README.md

 - All code used on this site has been manually tested to ensure everything is working as expected.
 Some tests include:
     - Site responsiveness from small mobile up to 17" desktop screens
         - Content is displayed correctly for screens of small mobiles to 17" desktop screens
+        - Content is overflowing for screens smaller than 330 px
     - Functionality:
         - Loading all pages
         - Links and buttons are working